stewtech/Bloggie.Web/README.md

 Then I supplied the tag variable into the Add() method

+<h2>(Create Functionality)</h2>

-Now bloggieDbContext will be able to create the tag inside the Tags table in the database (Create Functionality)
+Now bloggieDbContext will be able to create the tag inside the Tags table in the database

 // Create Functionality - Adding the tag in these 2 action methods
 // Add page and show